 ELPs which have registered with CIMA as "Registered Persons" under the Securities Investment Business Act (the SIB Act) and which want to continue to maintain their registration as a Registered Person, must make the necessary filings with CIMA and pay the annual registration fee before 15 January.
-Where Harneys Fiduciary provides registered office services, they will send you the relevant CIMA form for completion and signature.
+Where Harneys Fiduciary provides registered office services, we will send you the relevant CIMA form for completion and signature.

-Failure to make the annual filing will result in the ELP being removed from CIMA's list of Registered Persons which is a breach of the SIB Act and could result in penalties for the ELP, the general partner and its directors and officers.
+Failure to make the annual filing will result in the company being removed from CIMA's list of Registered Persons which is a breach of the SIB Act and could result in penalties for the company and its directors and officers.